Different Types Of Walkers For The Elderly – Learn Here!

 Different Types of Walkers For The Elderly - Rollator

-A Rollator walkers is also known as a rolling walker.
-Rollators have wheels and this is what distinguishes Rollators from Basic Walkers.
-With a rolling walker, the user is rolling rather than manually lifting the legs of the walker with each step.
-This increases balance as well as stability when walking.
+A Rollator walker, also known as a rolling walker, is a type of wheeled walker that is designed to provide better mobility and stability than non-wheeled walkers.
+Rollators have wheels that allow the user to roll rather than manually lift the legs of the walker with each step, which increases balance and stability when walking.

 Support Walker